 Focus on solutions, not problems

-If you focus always on the problem, people will always be coming to you with their problems as a Leader, All too often, when facing a problem, the first thing we tend to do is focus on the negative situation.
+If you always focus on the problem, people will always be coming to you, as a Leader, with their problems.
+All too often, when facing a problem, the first thing we tend to do is focus on the negative situation.
 We continue to repeat our patterns, doing the same things that do not work, until we dwell in a feeling of negativity.
 Many people let their minds wander toward the negative, which then prompts them to focus on more problems instead of searching for ways to resolve the situation and grow from it.
 You must begin to start focusing on ways to actually resolve the situation by focusing on solutions.
-Do not just react, take the time to fully analyze the problem then make a list of possible solutions.
+Do not just react, take the time to fully analyze the problem and then make a list of possible solutions.

 For more on this topic, I recommend the book, “The Solutions Focus” by Mark McKergow